alegarciadelrio/kubernetes/README.md

 - `docker-cleanup`: Utility script for cleaning up Docker containers and images
 - `docker-ubuntu`: Scripts for installing Docker on Ubuntu
 - `kubernetes-dashboard`: Scripts for deploying and configuring the Kubernetes Dashboard
+- `mlflow`: Manifests and scripts for deploying MLflow tracking server on Kubernetes
 - `nginx-with-service`: Basic Nginx deployment with NodePort service
 - `nginx-with-ingress`: Nginx deployment with Ingress configuration
 - `nginx-with-ingress-tls`: Nginx deployment with TLS-enabled Ingress